 I mean most exterior siding, including brick, stucco and stone.).
 Vinyl siding usually doesn’t need a rainscreen added.
 More about that in a minute.

 A well-designed rainscreen system needs 4 things:

-1. a water-resistive barrier to keep water away from the OSB or plywood sheathing
+1. water-resistive barrier to keep water away from the OSB or plywood sheathing

-2. an air gap between the water resistant barrier-covered sheathing and the back of the exterior siding
+2. air gap between the water resistant barrier-covered sheathing and the back of the

 3. flashings at penetrations and intersections

 4. weep holes at the bottom of the wall so water can drain out.

 An optional fifth element can also be added to create a rain screen.
 That is

 5. optional ventilation openings at the top of the wall

 Weep holes at the bottom of the wall are essential, but ventilation openings at the top of the wall are not necessary to control moisture.
 If, however, there are ventilation openings at the top of the rainscreen gap, the rainscreen has additional exposure to moving air, and that will provide even greater ventilation, and theoretically, accelerated evaporation of any unwanted moisture.